Jawz84/Blog/PowerShell Contributing.md

 ### How to start

 - Create an issue in the PowerShell repo, where you state that you would like to contribute Pester tests
-- Ask the maintainers if there are any specific CmdLets that could use improved tests
+- Ask the maintainers if there are any specific Cmdlets that could use improved tests
 - Fork the PowerShell repository to your own GitHub
 - Clone your fork of the PowerShell repo to your local machine
 - Create a new Git branch for your work